 Tip 5: Edge Light the Smoke

-When you’re shooting smoke, you don’t want to light from the front.
+When you’re doing Smoke Photography, you don’t want to light from the front.
 Lighting from the front will create a flat look and you’ll kill all of the detail in the smoke.
 What you want to do is light the smoke from the sides so that you can illuminate the smoke and preserve all the details.

 Tip 6: Modify the Light with a Strip Box and Grid